nastasia-iv/genvar/README.md

    ![genes](transcript_conservativity/data/plots/gene_selection.png)
 3. Several gene examples have been selected  from our list using the most rigorous selection criteria.
 All the identified genes are pivotal regulatory protein-coding genes.
 Remarkably, in every instance, the transcript hosting the predominant variant was observed to be shorter than the canonical transcript.
 6 cases revealed associations between the variant and the emergence of a splice site, typically positioned at the transcript's outset.
 Moreover, in 8 cases, the variant fell into the frameshift category and predominantly appeared at the end of the coding sequence.
 The distribution of variant types varied based on the genes' expression levels.
    ![genes_example](transcript_conservativity/data/plots/consequence_example_genes.png)

-## Dependencies
-For the analysis, [vcf-formatted tables](https://gnomad.broadinstitute.org/downloads#v4) containing exome data for autosomes were utilized.
-The work was performed on Windows 10 x64 and Ubuntu 20.04.2 LTS.
-The code was developed utilizing Python 3.12.2.
-Both parts of the analysis use different third-party packages, the required dependencies for each task are listed in the corresponding `environment.yaml` file.